algorithmiaio/dev-center/_pages/model-deployment/theano.md

 <img src="{{ site.baseurl }}/images/post_images/model_hosting/theano_dependencies.png" alt="Set your dependencies" class="screenshot img-md">

+For easy copy and paste:
+{% highlight python %}
+Theano
+{% endhighlight %}

 ## Load your Model
 Here is where you load and run your model which will be called by the apply() function.